drupal-graphql/graphql/doc/queries/nodes.md

     id: Int!
 }
 ```

-Now we have an article in the schema with 3 fields `id`, `label` and our custom field `creator`.
-We can start adding resolvers for each of them.
+Now we have an "Article" type in the schema with three fields `id`, `label` and our custom field `creator`.
+The next step is to add resolvers for each of them.

 ## Adding resolvers